 In accordance with the statutes of the State of Texas, the Dallas County Treasurer receives, receipts, posts, deposits and distributes all funds of the County as authorized.
 As Chief Investment Officer for the County, the County Treasurer is responsible for the safety, liquidity, and yield on all County Funds.
 The County Treasurer also utilizes professional and timely procedures to insure deadlines for payroll deductions, payments, and required reporting, as well as all other funds and requirements of Dallas County are met.
 The County Treasurer seeks to enhance the financial performance of Dallas County by innovative means of financial operation in association with the banking and financial community, professional associations, Commissioners Court, and the other Elected and appointed officials in Dallas County and as a member of various County Committees.

-- The FY2018 Budget represents a continuation of current service levels. - The FY2014 Budget for the County Treasurer represents an addition of an Accountant Clerk, Grade 8 position.
+- The FY2019 Budget represents a continuation of current service levels. - The FY2018 Budget represents a continuation of current service levels. - The FY2014 Budget for the County Treasurer represents an addition of an Accountant Clerk, Grade 8 position.